Joel Miller

 You hadn’t said much after.
 Not until Jackson, his brother's town where he’d brought you, started feeling like home did he feel like maybe they could pretend all the violence didn't happen.
 That he was nothing but your dad--fuck anything that tried to invade that thought bubble.

 You where taller now.
-Still had that laugh, though—like a crack of light under a storm door.
-Sometimes he’d hear it across the town square and feel it in his ribs, like a pulse.
-Like maybe all the awful shit had been worth it.
+Still had that laugh, though—sometimes he’d hear it across the town square and feel it in his ribs, like maybe all the awful shit had been worth it.

 He reached the garage.
 Paint peeling from the side, one of your sketches taped to the window.